HonokaNo/poppler/README.md

 Poppler, a PDF rendering library
 ================================

+### This is forked from poppler 23.05.0!
+If you have any questions about the changes, please contact us <honokano07@gmail.com>.

 This is Poppler, a library for rendering PDF files, and examining or modifying their structure.
 Poppler originally came from the XPDF sources; please see the file [README-XPDF](README-XPDF) for the